Skip to content

 What the Annual Cost of Credit Tells You

-Every dollar of interest paid on debt is a dollar not available for savings, investments, or spending.
+Every unit of interest paid on debt is currency unavailable for savings, investments, or spending.
 Most households carry multiple debts at different rates and have never calculated the total annual interest burden.
 The calculator aggregates interest costs across credit cards, personal loans, and other debts into a single annual figure.
-Seeing that total often motivates debt reduction strategies more effectively than looking at individual monthly payments.
-A household paying 5,000 annually in interest across multiple debts is giving up 5,000 in potential savings or investment growth every year — a compound drag that worsens financial position over time.
+Seeing that total often reframes how a household views debt reduction compared to looking at individual monthly payments.
+A household paying 5,000 in local currency annually in interest across multiple debts loses that same amount in potential savings or investment growth every year — a compound drag that worsens financial position over time.

 Why Blended APR Matters More Than Individual Rates

-A 20% credit card APR on a 2,000 balance costs less annually than a 9% personal loan on 15,000 balance.
-The calculator computes blended APR (total interest divided by total balance) which shows the effective rate across all debt.
+A 20% credit card APR on a 2,000 balance costs less annually than a 9% personal loan on a 15,000 balance.
+The calculator computes blended APR (total interest divided by total balance), which shows the effective rate across all debt.
 Blended APR reveals whether the debt mix is expensive or reasonable.
-Blended APRs above 12-15% signal concentration in high-cost debt like credit cards.
-Blended APRs below 7-8% suggest mostly low-cost debt like mortgages or secured loans.
-The calculator surfaces this aggregated metric alongside the absolute dollar figure.
+Blended APRs above roughly 12-15% typically indicate concentration in high-cost debt like credit cards.
+Blended APRs below roughly 7-8% typically indicate mostly low-cost debt like mortgages or secured loans.
+The calculator surfaces this aggregated metric alongside the absolute currency figure.

 Realistic Household Debt Patterns